 In addition, opportunities for co-determination should be offered in order to include the views of the population.
 For example, an authority or citizens' assembly with decision-making power, e.g. as a nature conservation advocate, or an independent climate council with citizens and qualified actors with party status in procedures could be established.

 Over the summer, a comprehensive process documentation was prepared.
 All contents from all process steps flew into this report, which were handed over to the Vorarlberg state government.
 On 12 October 2021, the elaborated ideas were discussed by the provincial government.
 Some of the proposed measures could be well integrated into existing activities, according to Governor Markus Wallner.
-Other proposals would now be examined for their feasibility.
+In a comprehensive report, the state government has responded to the recommendations of the Citizens' Assembly.